 Dorothy Adell Upshur-Rogers, was the second of five children of Jesse and Nellie Upshur.
 She departed this life on Tuesday, January 7, 2020.

-To send flowers in memory of Dorothy Adell Rogers (Upshur), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dorothy Adell Rogers (Upshur), please visit our Heartfelt Sympathies Store.

 Dorothy was born on October 26, 1930 in Belle Haven, Virginia and raised in Hare Valley, Virginia.
 She loved to play with her siblings, Naomi Francis, Shirley Banister, Elizabeth Johnson, and Dr. Bernard Upshur and her cousins, Sarah Lee, Robert, and Edward.
 They often took trips together into town and to church.
 Living nearly one mile from New Allen Memorial AME Church, the family walked there every Sunday.
 At the age of thirteen Dorothy became a member of New Allen, following in the footsteps of her parents.